A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Case Studies

-Considering the ANN architecture, given the limited number of training samples, a feedforward ANN with 1 hidden layer and 10 neurons with a hyperbolic tangent (tanh) activation function has been considered.
+Considering the ANN's architecture, given the limited number of training samples, a feedforward ANN with 1 hidden layer and 10 neurons with a hyperbolic tangent (tanh) activation function has been considered.
 Moreover, L-BFGS has been selected as the optimizer with a learning rate of $0.01$.
 Besides, a penalization of $\lambda = 0.1$ has been imposed to guide the training towards a $\varepsilon$-monotonic solution taking $\varepsilon = 0.1$.
 The maximum number of epochs for the training process was fixed at 5000 with a patience of $N_p=1000$ epochs for the early stopping.

 After the training process is completed, the LipVor Algorithm is used to determine if the ANN is partially $\varepsilon$-monotonic w.r.t. $t$ in $\Omega$.
-As illustrated in Figure \ref{fig:init_ann}(a), the partial derivative of the trained ANN w.r.t. input $t$ is not positive in the whole $\Omega$.
-Specifically, whenever $t \approx 0$ and $x \in [0.5,0.6]$ the partial derivative is negative.
-Therefore, it is expected that the LipVor Algorithm is able to effectively find counter-examples in the aforementioned region.
+As mentioned before, the partial derivative of the trained ANN w.r.t. input $t$ is not positive in the whole $\Omega$ (Figure \ref{fig:init_ann}-(a)).
+Therefore, the LipVor Algorithm is expected to be able to effectively find counter-examples in the aforementioned region.

-Following the bound proposed in Theorem \ref{teo:lip_acot}, it is obtained a Lipschitz estimation of $\hat{L} = 17.58$.
-Moreover, to start the LipVor Algorithm, the points from the training dataset are selected to initialize the algorithm, and a maximum number of 700 iterations is fixed (Figure \ref{fig:init_ann}(b)).
-As observed in Figure \ref{fig:init_ann}(c), after 22 iterations the LipVor Algorithm has effectively detected the first counter-example.
-Moreover, after reaching the maximum number of iterations (Figure \ref{fig:init_ann}(d)), 36 counter-examples of partial $\varepsilon$-monotonicity have been detected in contrast with the certified area which corresponds to the $66.2\%$ of $\Omega$.
+Following the bound proposed in Theorem \ref{teo:lip_acot}, a Lipschitz estimate of $\hat{L} = 17.14$ is obtained.
+Moreover, to start the LipVor Algorithm, ten points from the training dataset are selected to initialize the algorithm, and a maximum number of 800 iterations is fixed (Figure \ref{fig:init_ann}-(b)).
+As observed in Figure \ref{fig:init_ann}-(c), after 21 iterations the LipVor Algorithm has effectively detected the first counter-example.
+Moreover, after reaching the maximum number of iterations (Figure \ref{fig:init_ann}-(d)), 77 counter-examples of partial $\varepsilon$-monotonicity have been detected in contrast with the certified area which corresponds to the $71.2\%$ of $\Omega$.